Skip to main content

 Viewing Results

-• Radar charts showing mean scores across all evaluators at a glance
+• Radar chart: mean scores across all evaluators at a glance, showing agent strengths and weaknesses

-• Time-series trends showing how scores change over time — useful for spotting regressions
+• Time-series trends: how each evaluator's score changes over time, useful for spotting regressions or improvements after deployments

-• Per-evaluator breakdowns with detailed metrics for each evaluator
+• Per-evaluator breakdowns: detailed metrics (mean, pass rate, count, skipped) for each evaluator

 See the Evaluation Monitors tutorial for a step-by-step walkthrough.